Vali Maleki

 Vali Maleki (ولی ملکی) is an Iranian politician and food industry engineer.
 He was born in Meshginshahr, Ardabil province.
 He was a member of the seventh legislative election and Maleki is MP of tenth Islamic Consultative Assembly from the electorate of Meshginshahr.

+Education

+He completed his graduation of food industry engineering from the University of Tabriz.
+He has also received his master's degree in this field from the Science and Research Branch of the Islamic Azad University and is a Ph.D. in Strategic Management from the University of Iranian Industries.